toru173/nomi-discord-python/README.md

 #### Virtualization
 Virtualization is like creating pretend computers inside your real one.
 It works by using a special software layer that sits between your real computer and the virtual computers.
 This tricks each virtual machine into thinking it has its own processor, memory, and storage, even though they're all sharing the same physical resources.
 This means you can run different operating systems or setups on your computer without having to buy another one.

+Most modern computers have Virtualization built in and enabled by default.
+If you get an error from Docker that says `...ensure virtualisation is enabled in the BIOS`, you might need to read your computer (or motherboard) manufacturer's instructions on how to turn this on.
+If you're using Docker in Bootcamp on an older Intel Mac, there are some [specific quirks](https://chriswarrick.com/blog/2021/01/31/enabling-virtualization-support-in-boot-camp-with-refind/) to be aware of.

 Alright, you should be up to speed!
-Let's move on to Installing Software.
+Let's move on to Installing the software we need.

 </details>